rlabbe/filterpy/creating_a_release.rst

 * run pytest

-* run pylint --disable=similarities filterpy
+* run pylint --disable=similarities --disable=R0205 filterpy
+  R0205 turns off warning about deriving from object.
+We still support 2.7, so it is needed

 * update filterpy/filterpy/__init__.py with the version number.